 International Driving Permit

 If you intend to drive in Japan based on foreign licence, you must obtain an International Driving Permit before arrival.
-Once you arrive in Japan with one, you are all set for a year.
+Once you arrive in Japan with one, you are all set for a year (unless you plan on driving a motorcycle or scooter).
 It is valid for 1 year from the date that you arrive in Japan.
 If you stay for over a year, you will have to get a Japanese licence.

 Converting Your Foreign License to a Japanese License (Cars)